US Fulbright Logo

 Summary of Site

-The Infectious Diseases Institute (IDI) is a Ugandan non-government organization owned by Makerere University with the mission: “To strengthen health systems in Africa through research and capacity building”.
+The Infectious Diseases Institute is a Ugandan non-government organization owned by Makerere University (Uganda).
+Its mission is “To strengthen health systems in Africa through research and capacity building”.
 IDI provides comprehensive services for over 250,000 people with HIV and other infectious diseases in Uganda.
-It is unique in resource-limited settings as a one-stop site for mentees providing access to patients, samples, CAP certified laboratory, translational laboratory, statistic support, a variety training and short courses.

 Primary Contacts